swiftlang/swift-evolution/proposals/0000-improving-operators-in-protocols.md

 One alternative would be to do nothing.
 This would leave us with the problems cited above:

-* Concrete types either provide their own global operator overloads, increasing the workload of the type checker...
+* Concrete types either provide their own global operator overloads, potentially exploding the global namespace and increasing the workload of the type checker...
 * ..._or_ they define generic operators that delegate to named methods, but those named methods bloat the public interface of the type.
 * Furthermore, there is no consistency required for these named methods among